cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--info}

 - Keeping Memory Pit (`pit.bin`) is unnecessary since you now have a stabler way to launch Nintendo DSi Homebrew.
 You can now delete it or restore a backup to a pit.bin file you've made before.
 - Keeping GodMode9i is nice to have but is not a requirement.
-We recommend renaming it back to `GodMode9i.nds`, to prevent it from conflicting with other Nintendo DS homebrew you may come across.
+It can be used as an SD card manager and installing Unlaunch has allowed it to be used as a game cartridge dumper.
+If you choose to keep it, we recommend renaming it back to `GodMode9i.nds`, to prevent it from conflicting with other Nintendo DS homebrew you may come across.
-- Keeping Unlaunch's installer (`UNLAUNCH.DSI`) is not a requirement but recommended.
-You will need to use Unlaunch's installer to uninstall Unlaunch if you ever would like to revert your console back to stock
+- Keeping Unlaunch's installer (`UNLAUNCH.DSI`) is not needed.
+The only functionality the current file has is uninstalling Unlaunch (in case you ever decide to revert your console back to stock), so we recommend removing it.
+  - If an unlaunch update ever comes, you'll need to use `UNLAUNCH.DSI` to install it.
+However, updates could only be distributed from donwloading a new `UNLAUNCH.DSI` so the current version wouldn't be useful other than uninstallation.

 ---

 There are two optional addons you can install now; hiyaCFW & TWiLight Menu++

 - TWiLightMenu++ is an open-source homebrew application that can act as a replacement to the Nintendo DSi System Menu.
-It provides a customizable unified interface for launching a variety of titles on your SD card.
+It provides a customizable unified interface for navigating your Nintenod DSi SD card to launch a variety of titles, including Nintendo DS and Gameboy Advance.
-- hiyaCFW is a custom firmware allowing for System NAND to SD card redirection, allowing for easy installation of homebrew on your DSi Menu.
-You can setup a boot splash, where you can pick an image to display on system bootup.
+- hiyaCFW is a custom firmware which redirects the System NAND to the SD card, allowing for easy installation of homebrew on your DSi System Menu.
+It also restores the Nintendo DSi Boot Splash and audio in the DSi Menu (which gets removed by Unlaunch).
+Customizable boot images can also be set, which will be displayed before your system.

 Installing one won't affect the install of the other; You can use both simultaneously.
 Additionally, there's an option in hiyaCFW helper (the tool used to help users install hiyaCFW) to install TWiLight Menu++.